pavlovic-bojan/assert-task/README.md

 # e2e-cypress-allure

-This repository is the result of my task work project for Assert QA in E2E QA Automation.
+This repository is the result of my task work project for E2E QA Automation.

 I spent 1 days on the realization and setting up this project.
 JavaScript programming language was used to write the code.